GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 +44 207 993 4222 (UK).

 Make sure you have both GanttPRO and JIRA Cloud active accounts.
-Integration is possible only with GanttPRO Team plans.
+Integration is possible only with GanttPRO Team plans and CLOUD version of JIRA.
+GanttPRO does not integrate with JIRA Software Server!

 To connect your GanttPRO and JIRA accounts, follow these easy steps.